SQL Backup Master is capable of backing up remote databases hosted by SQL Server instances on the same network.

 2.Add at least one backup destination.

 3.Click the Backup job settings link that appears in the lower left-hand corner of the Database Backup Editor window.

 4.On the General tab of the Backup Job Settings window, enter the UNC path to the share created above (e.g. "\\server\SQLBackupMaster") into the Temporary Backup Folder field.

 5.On the Windows Account tab, select the Run backup as different Windows user option and enter the security credentials for a Windows account that is a member of the System Administrator (sysadmin) role in SQL Server.

 Once the steps above are completed, save the backup job and then attempt to run it manually.

-In the example walk-through above, we created a share to house temporary database backup files on the SQL Server host machine and then granted the "Everyone" group full control over the share.
+In the example walk-through above, we created a shared folder to house temporary database backup files on the SQL Server host machine and then granted the "Everyone" group full control over it.